We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Injecting platelet-rich plasma (PRP) into the scalp helps stimulate growth in areas already impacted by hair loss.
 Blood is run through a centrifuge to separate out the platelets and then injected into the scalp.

-Otherwise known as Rogaine, this over-the-counter (OTC) drug is known to work for around two-thirds of women who try it, according to the Mayo Clinic.
+Otherwise known as Rogaine, this over-the-counter (OTC) drug is known to help with hair loss.

 Apply the liquid or foam to your scalp each day.
 Side effects include scalp irritation and acne at the site of application.
 Rarer side effects include irregular heartbeat and blurred vision.